tsuru/tsuru/docs/build.rst

 Overview
 ========

-The Tsuru PaaS is composed by multiple components:
+The tsuru PaaS is composed by multiple components:

 * tsuru server
 * tsuru collector